Jazz Chisholm Preview, Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.90 team ERA ranks 27th across all league pitching staffs.
+- The Nationals have a 4.90 team ERA that ranks 27th across all MLB pitching staffs.

-- The righty's most recent appearance was on Saturday against the Miami Marlins, when he went six innings, surrendering one earned run while giving up four hits.
+- The right-hander's most recent appearance came on Sunday against the Miami Marlins, when he threw seven innings, surrendering two earned runs while giving up five hits.

-- The 26-year-old has an ERA of 4.38, with 7.4 strikeouts per nine innings, in 20 games this season.
-Opposing hitters have a .256 batting average against him.
+- In 26 games this season, the 31-year-old has amassed a 4.82 ERA and 6.8 strikeouts per nine innings, while allowing a batting average of .279 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.